VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/Usermods/Wingzero/readme.md

 Changelog
 -----------------
+12-13-2021
+- hotend_mount_NFCrazy_14mm_thick_30mm_fan_v0.42_with_support.stl
+  - added this mount.
+Apparently some of the NF Crazy heat sinks are 14mm thick.
+This version accomodates that thickness.
+  - I have reservations about the NF crazy version of mosquito because the block extends further backwards and is pretty close to the carriage.
+This may cause issues with melting of the carriage.
+It'll probably be ok and not affect performance, but I wouldn't be surprised.

+11-29-2021
 - hotend_mount_mosquito_30mm_fan_v0.42
   - tightened tolerance between mosquito heatsink and the mount.
   - split the supports into four pieces for easier removal.